Eutectic bonding: Bonding process

 The contacting of the substrates is applied directly after the pre-treatment of the surfaces to avoid oxide regeneration.
 The bonding procedure for oxidizing metals (not Au) generally takes place in a reduced atmosphere of 4% hydrogen and an inert carrier gas flow, e.g. nitrogen.
 The requirements for the bonding equipment lies in the thermal and pressure uniformity across the wafer.
 This enables uniformly compressed seal lines.

 The substrate is aligned and fixed on a heated stage and the silicon wafer in a heated tool.
 The substrates inserted in the bonding chamber are contacted maintaining the alignment.
 As soon the layers are in atomic contact the reaction between those starts.
 To support the reaction mechanical pressure is applied and heating above the eutectic temperature is carried out.

 The diffusivity and solubility of gold into silicon substrate increases with rising bonding temperatures.
 A higher temperature than the eutectic temperature is usually preferred for the bonding procedure.
 This may result in the formation of a thicker Au-Si alloy layer and further a stronger eutectic bond.

 The diffusion starts as soon as the layers are in atomic contact at elevated temperatures.
 The contacted surface layer containing the eutectic composites melts, forming a liquid phase alloy, accelerating further mixing processes and diffusion until the saturation composition is reached.

 Other common eutectic bonding alloys commonly used for wafer bonding include Au-Sn, Al-Ge, Au-Ge, Au-In and Cu-Sn.

 The chosen bonding temperature usually is some degrees higher than the eutectic temperature so the melt becomes less viscous and readily flows due to higher roughness to surface areas that are not in atomic contact.
 To prevent the melt pressed outside the bonding interface the optimization of the bonding parameter control is necessary, e.g. low force on the wafers.
 Otherwise, it may lead to short circuits or device malfunctions of the used components (electrical and mechanical).
 The heating of the wafers leads to a change in the surface texture due to formation of fine silicon micro structures on top of the gold surface.

 Cooling process

 The material mix is solidified when the temperature decreases below eutectic point or the concentration ratio changes (for Si-Au: T < 370 °C).
 The solidification leads to epitaxial growth of silicon and gold on top of the silicon substrate resulting in numerous small silicon islands protruding from a polycrystalline gold alloy (compare to cross-section image of the bonding interface).
 This can result in bonding strengths around 70 MPa.

 The importance lies in the appropriate process parameters, i.e. sufficient bonding temperature control.
 Otherwise the bond cracks due to stress caused by a mismatch of the thermal expansion coefficient.
 This stress is able to relax over time.

-Examples
+Potential Uses

-Based on the high bonding strength this procedure is special applicable for pressure sensors or fluidics.
-Also smart micro mechanical sensors and actuators with electronic and/or micro mechanical functions over multiple wafers can be fabricated.
+Because of the high bonding strength this procedure is especially applicable for pressure sensors or fluidics.
+Micro-mechanical sensors and actuators with electronic or mechanical functions spanning multiple wafers can be fabricated.